UAlbanyArchives/description_harvester/README.md

 Index collections modified in the past day: `harvest --today`

-Index collections modified since las run: `harvest --new`
+Index collections modified since las run: `harvest --updated`

+Index collections not already in the index: `harvest --new`

 #### Deleting collections